htmlgen/htmlgen.github.io/README.md

 "Always use a language attribute on the `<html>` element.
 This is inherited by all other elements, and so will set a default language for the text in the document head element.
 You should use the `<html>` element rather than the `<body>` element since the `<body>` element doesn't cover the text inside the document's `<head>` element."
 </em>

-For example if you press "Look Up" and type `English` as your language and `Canada` as your region it will fill in `en-CA` as your `lang` attribute.
+For example if you press "Look Up" and type `english` as your language and `canada` as your region it will fill in `en-CA` as your `lang` attribute.
 It features a built in look-up table of 8,094 languages and 251 regions so you don't have to go consulting a <a href="http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry">huge list like this</a> every time.

 <b>Content-Security-Policy</b><br>
 Checking the `Content-Security-Policy` checkbox allows you to customize a `Content-Security-Policy` `<META>` tag which will be included with your HTML. <a href="https://en.wikipedia.org/wiki/Content_Security_Policy">Content-Security-Policy</a> (CSP) aims to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
 Basically it allows you to precisely control and configure where dynamic resources are allowed to load from in your page.